Global-in-time Semiclassical Regularity for the Hartree-Fock Equation: Introduction and Main Result

 with corresponding inhomogeneous Sobolev norms given by $\Nrm{\op}{\cW^{1,p}} := \Nrm{\op}{\L^p} + \Nrm{\op}{\dot{\cW}^{1,p}}$, and the weighted semiclassical Sobolev norms with the operator weight $\opm_n$ by

-Our main result states the global-in-time propagation of the regularity in terms of these norms. \begin{theorem} Let $a\in\(0,\frac{1}{2}\)$, $n\in 2\N$ be an even integer and $\op$ be a solution to the Hartree-Fock equation~\eqref{eq:HF} with initial datum $\op^\init\in\L^\infty(\opm_n)$ satisfying \eqref{eq:fermionic-bounds} and such that
+Our main result states the global-in-time propagation of the regularity in terms of these norms. \begin{theorem} Let $a\in\(0,\frac{1}{2}\)$, $n\in 2\N$ be an even integer and $\op$ be a solution to the Hartree--Fock equation~\eqref{eq:HF} with initial datum $\op^\init\in\L^\infty(\opm_n)$ satisfying~\eqref{eq:fermionic-bounds} and such that

 for $q\in [2, \infty)$, and with moments of order strictly larger than $\frac{3}{1-a}\(n+a+1\)$ bounded uniformly in $\hbar$.
 Then